txt/aa24/docs/projects.md

 # projects

+rules with disjunctions. just conjucts? other tricks for redcing the ranges to slots?

 replace NB with FFT.  use B0=6, see if youc an get  model and optimization is  one go.
 Note: yu will have to implemt ft trees. not hard. but rememember the $2^D$ trick